Distributed Statistical Estimation and Rates of Convergence in Normal Approximation: The univariate case.

 In this section, we discuss connections of proposed algorithms to U-quantiles and the assumption requiring the groups $G_1,\ldots,G_k$ to be disjoint.
-As before, assume that $X_1,\ldots,X_N$ is a collection of i.i.d. random variables with common distribution $P$, and let $\theta_\ast=\theta_\ast(P)\in \mb R$ be a real-valued parameter of interest.
+We assume that the data $X_1,\ldots,X_N$ are i.i.d. with common distribution $P$, and let $\theta_\ast=\theta_\ast(P)\in \mb R$ be a real-valued parameter of interest.
 It is clear that the estimators produced by distributed algorithms considered above depend on the random partition of the sample.
 A natural way to avoid such dependence is to consider the U-quantile (in this case, the median)